FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 * A client is a piece of code that the user is interacting with; browsers, native apps or single page applications are all clients.
 * An OAuth server implements OAuth specifications and has or can obtain information about which resources are available to clients--in the RFCs this is called an Authorization Server, but this is also called an Identity Provider.
 Most users call it "the place I login".
-* A store is a server which doesn’t have any authentication functionality, but knows how to delegate to an OAuth server.
+* An application server doesn’t have any authentication functionality, but knows how to delegate to an OAuth server.
 It has a client id which allows the OAuth server to identify it.
-This is usually an application server of some kind.

 ### The Authorization Code grant and PKCE